 PLEASE NOTE: This tour takes up an entire day, it is long, with a departure of 7 AM approximately and a return at 8 / 8:30 PM approximately.
 Also, please note that the rides to Estancia Cristina and back have a total navigation time of 5 hours (3 hours to get there, and 2 hours to get back).
 Weather conditions in this area normally allow for smooth navigating, but can also be very windy, causing the boat to move, as it isn’t very large in size.
 So, if you are prone to seasickness, we would advise booking a different tour, which also offers you the chance to enjoy navigating among glaciers and icebergs in full-VIP fashion.
 In it, you’ll witness the splendor of the Upsala glacier (the largest glacier in Patagonia Glaciers National Park) as well as the Spegazzini glacier (the tallest glacier in the national park), among others.

-Depending on the number of travelers at the estancia, 2 groups may need to be formed.
-1 group will have lunch first, and then take the ride to the panoramic balcony in the all-terrain vehicles; while the other will have lunch after the ride.
 Please note that the all-terrain vehicles used travel on a bumpy road, and may therefore cause some discomfort to those who are prone to car sickness.

 Important: the tour’s exact itinerary and duration may change subject to weather conditions.
 We’ll have the chance to enjoy a beautiful view of the Eastern face of Upsala Glacier, from the exclusive viewpoint of Estancia Cristina, but not closely from atop the boat.